Klipper Nozzle Collision Homing

 [BDsensor]

-- Sensitivity depends on speed.
-The slower the speed, the higher the sensitivity.
+- Sensitivity depends on speed; the slower the speed, the higher the sensitivity.
 Therefore, you need to adjust the Z-axis speed.
-The homing_speed and second_homing_speed should be in the range of 2 to 5.

 The nozzle should be cleaned or heated to soften filament residue.
-Do not set the speed too high or too low.
+Please do not set the speed too high or too low.
 If the speed is too high, it may damage your hotend or print bed; if the speed is too low, it may trigger in mid-air without the nozzle actually touching the print bed.

 Reference Configuration